labgem/PPanGGOLiN/docs/user/RGP/rgpOutputs.md

 ### Spots

-The `spots.tsv` is a tsv file that links the spots in `summarize_spots.tsv` with the RGPs in `regions_of_genomic_plasticity.tsv`.
+The `spots.tsv` is a TSV file that links the spots in `summarize_spots.tsv` with the RGPs in `regions_of_genomic_plasticity.tsv`.

 It can be created with the following command: